 Installation-based youth and teen centers — By selecting "Youth Programs/Centers" in the drop-down box on the MilitaryINSTALLATIONS Web page, you will be directed to contact information for services on your installation.

 Department of Defense Education Activity Schools — At DoDEA you can browse materials written specifically for parents and find child and youth behavioral military and family life counselor's presence on the website through links such as Deployment Support, the Bullying Awareness and Prevention Program, and the Safe Schools newsletter.

 Operation Purple camps — The goal of Operation Purple camps is to give military children a safe place to learn to cope with the emotions and reality of deployment.
 Operation Purple campers get to take a break from the stressors leading up to, during or following deployment by spending a fun-filled week with other military kids in the same situation.
 A variety of camps may be available near you, including camps specifically for military teens or retreats for the entire family.
 For availability and more information, visit the National Military Family Association website.

 Operation: Military Kids — Operation: Military Kids works with several organizations that may be found near you, including Boys and Girls Clubs, 4-H Clubs, the American Legion, the National Association of Child Care Resources and Referral Agencies, and the Military Child Education Coalition.
 For more information about OMK's partnership with these organizations and to locate a branch near your installation, visit the OMK website.

-Through each of these resources, child and youth behavioral military and family life counselors support children, families, teachers and related programs through non-medical counseling, observation and training in the areas of behavior management and engaging educational techniques.
+Through each of these resources, child and youth behavioral military and family life counselors support children, families, teachers, staff and related programs through non-medical counseling, observation and training in the areas of behavior management and engaging educational techniques.